US ITAR and EAR — Export Control and Data Security

 How many controls does US ITAR and EAR — Export Control and Data Security have?

-US ITAR and EAR — Export Control and Data Security has 41 controls organised across 2 domains.
-The largest domains are Compliance and Enforcement (38 controls), Data Security Requirements (3 controls).
+US ITAR and EAR — Export Control and Data Security has 60 controls organised across 21 domains.
+The largest domains are Compliance and Enforcement (38 controls), Data Security Requirements (3 controls), Access control (1 controls).
 Each control defines specific requirements that organisations must implement to achieve compliance.

 What frameworks does US ITAR and EAR — Export Control and Data Security map to?